Alžbeta Zetzmann - psychological support in Basel in English & Slovak

 Psychological Counseling

-Life is full of variety, and sometimes we find ourselves in a place where our usual coping strategies no longer work and well-being feels out of reach.
-In such moments, seeking support can make all the difference.
-Together, we can find the way back to your inner sense of freedom.
+Life is full of change, and there are times when our usual ways of coping no longer work and a sense of well-being feels out of reach.
+In such moments, reaching out for support can be an important step.
+In our work together, we create a space where you can slow down, explore what you are going through, and gradually find a way back to a greater sense of inner freedom and stability.
 This is usually a medium- to long-term process of working together.

 Psychedelic Integration

-My work is strongly influenced by Gestalt therapy, which invites you to deepen self-awareness through mindful attention to the present moment—thoughts, emotions, and bodily experience.
-In a collaborative and trusting relationship, we explore patterns that shape your wellbeing and relationships, and we work with what is happening “here and now.”
-This integrative, relational approach helps you reconnect with inner resources and create meaningful change.
+My work is strongly influenced by Gestalt therapy, which invites you to deepen self-awareness through mindful attention to the present moment – including thoughts, emotions, and bodily experience.

 Emotion-Focused Therapy (EFT)